Have you asked your VP of safety how much a recordable injury costs?

 What does OSHA consider to be a recordable injury in the workplace?

-OSHA considers any of the following methods of injury to be recordable injuries:
+OSHA considers any of the following methods of injury to be a recordable injury:

 Okay, so what about the cost of just one recordable injury?